creitive/breadcrumbs/README.md

 Breadcrumbs::setListElement('ol');
 ```

-Note that if you are using Bootstrap 3, `ol` is the element currently used for the breadcrumbs-component.

 ### Output

 Finally, when you actually want to display your breadcrumbs, all you need to do is call the `render()` method from the facade: